daleonpz/Research-Project/chapter2.md

 ![Activity diagram \label{img:activitydiagram}](img/activitydiagram.png)

-After the initial set up, a infinity loop starts.
+After the initial set up, an infinity loop starts.
-During the loop we estimate the angle $\rho$ and distance $d$, the later is the norm of the translation vector $d = \left\lVert \mathbf{t} \right\rVert_{2}$.
+During the loop, we estimate the angle $\rho$ and distance $d$, the latter is the norm of the translation vector $d = \left\lVert \mathbf{t} \right\rVert_{2}$.
 The motion is done in two steps: rotation and translation.
-The follower goes forward $d$ centimeters, and  when it is done, it rotates $\rho$ degrees.
+The Follower goes forward $d$ centimeters, and  when it is done, it rotates $\rho$ degrees.
 The current distance is measured using the front ultrasonic ranging module HC-SC04.
-The rover-API can only give accurate information for distances lower than 40 cm [@roverAPI], for distances greater than 40cm the API returns always 40cm.
+The rover-API can only give accurate information for distances below  40 cm [@roverAPI], for distances greater than 40cm the API always returns 40cm.
-However, when the follower approaches the leader eventually will be in the measurable range.
+However, when the Follower approaches the Leader, it will  eventually  be in the measurable range.

-Once the follower reaches the leader, it stops and wait until the leader moves again.
+Once the Follower reaches the Leader, it stops and waits until the Leader moves again.
 A pseudocode of the loop is as follows:

 &nbsp;